Creamy Southern Coleslaw

 1. If you are preparing the coleslaw in advance, you can refrigerate the slaw and the dressing separately.

 2. Leftover coleslaw will retain its crunchiness for 1-2 days.
-After 2-3 days it would be best used as a condiment on a sandwich, especially for the turkey-based version of a Ruben called a Rachel or any other sandwich that is grilled.
+After 2-3 days, it is best used as a condiment on a sandwich, especially on a turkey-based version of a Ruben called a Rachel or any other grilled sandwich.

 3. Nutritional information is only an estimate.
 The accuracy of the nutritional information for any recipe on this site is not guaranteed.
 It does not include the nutrition for any substitutions.